20200820 Generating a plot is one thing but we will

-make use of the plot possibly in multiple ways.
-Once we have a plot
+want to make use of the plot possibly in multiple ways.
+Once we have

-the name of the file to which we save the plot.
-Here, for example, we
+name of the file to which we save the plot.
+Here, for example, we save

-save the plot as a PDF that we might include in other documents or
+the plot as a pdf that we might include in other documents or

 share with a colleague for discussion.
 Using

-plot will be wider that it is tall.
+height=7, the plot will be wider than it is tall.

 ggsave("myplot.pdf", width=11, height=7)